 Have you ever had a payday loan?
 Chances are, you probably already know about the high interest rates that come with short-term lending.
-Do you know you can claim back refunds on payday loans?
+But do you know that if you were wrongly approved you can get a payday loan refund?

 Speaking from experience (an experience from a few years ago that I will never repeat!) if you are considering trying to claim back interest on previous payday loans I would encourage you to do so.
 I put in multiple claims last year and ended up getting a significant sum back (over £800 after claim company fees) from various lenders.
 Most of the lenders accepted from the information provided and the details they had that the loans were not affordable at the time they were taken out and should not have been approved.
 One lender rejected the claim and it then went to the financial ombudsman, who ruled in my favour.